-- 1. Selects the music for all public liturgies, in collaboration with the College Chaplain. - 2.
-Provides for the community rehearsal as well as the training of the choir, cantors, instrumentalists and other liturgical musicians. - 3.
-Schedules the choirs, cantors and instrumentalists for all liturgical functions. - 4.
-Coordinates long and short range planning, preparation and execution of music for weekly liturgy as well as special occasions and celebrations. - 5.
-Manages the maintenance of chapel instruments, files, subscriptions, supplies and reprint permission. - 6.
-Provides instrumental and piano accompaniment at mass and other liturgical celebrations as needed. - 7.
-Serves as a member of the Liturgy Committee. - 8.
-Other duties/responsibilities as assigned by the Vice President for Formation.
+- 2.1 Approves, in collaboration with the College Chaplain, the selection of music for all public liturgies. - 2.2 Provides for the community rehearsal as well as the training of choir, cantors, instrumentalists and other liturgical musicians. - 2.3 Schedules the choirs, vocalists and instrumentalists for all liturgical functions. - 2.4 Is responsible for long and short range planning, preparation and execution of music for weekly liturgy as well as special occasions and celebrations. - 2.5 Is in charge of the maintenance of chapel instruments, files, subscriptions, supplies and reprint permission.